ACLab-Bioinfo/aclab_website_1.1.5/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

 Welcome to our lab and get to know our team!
-Our laboratory members are from different background, and all are passionate about our work and committed to advancing scientific knowledge in their respective fields.
+Our laboratory members are from different background, and all are passionate about our work and committed to advancing scientific knowledge in our fields.

 {% include section.html %}